-Avoiding carbon-intensive activities by providing opportunities to 'live locally and travel less' is the first step in our AVOID-REDUCE-REPLACE Carbon Management Hierarchy and is the most effective way of reducing transport-related carbon emissions.
-It is also a core requirement of Guiding Principle 1 - Reduce the overall need to travel and significantly reduce dependency on the private car.
+Avoiding carbon-intensive activities by providing opportunities to 'live locally and travel less' is the first step in our AVOID-REDUCE-REPLACE-OFFSET Carbon Management

+Hierarchy and is the most effective way of reducing transport-related carbon emissions.
+It is also a core requirement of Guiding Principle 1 - Significantly reduce dependency on the private car.

 Enabling people to 'live locally' and access many of their daily needs within a 20 minute walk of their home is one of the key foundations for a net zero transport network.
 The ability to 'live locally' in this way reduces both the number and length of journeys made on a daily basis, resulting in significant carbon savings.
-It also creates the conditions for healthier, happier communities.^{xxi}
+It also creates the conditions for healthier, happier communities.xxi

-Figure 11: 20 minute neighbourhood concept
+Figure 12: 20 minute neighbourhood concept

-Mobility restrictions imposed to control the COVID-19 pandemic have highlighted both the importance of proximity to local services, amenities and outdoor spaces, and rates of home working which far exceeded previous assumptions^{xxii}.
+Mobility restrictions imposed to control the COVID-19 pandemic have highlighted both the importance of proximity to local services, amenities and outdoor spaces, and rates of home working which far exceeded previous assumptionsxxii.
 It is important that we build on the trend for local living seen during the pandemic.
 This will also help to boost local high street economies. which have been in decline in recent years.